×

 1. For what duration is the stomach flu contagious?

-2. Who is susceptible to stomach flu?
+2. Who is susceptible to the stomach flu?

 Although stomach flu can strike everyone, some people are more susceptible than others.
 You may be more susceptible to illness or a more serious infection if your immune system is less robust than usual.